a 10-year winding journey to live the calling

 I suppose all the learnings, experiences and frustrations had accumulated to a certain point and exponential growth happened.
 The app design went on a different quantum level and suddenly the psychological side of UX design also lit up like an light bulb.
 My version helped the app to reach its crucial first million downloads and it took off from there.
 All of this combined consolidated my transition from a web/UI designer to a true product/UX designer.
 (The full Instabridge story can be found at the bottom)

-Now, I have come back to life with full passion and Instabridge is used by millions of people every month globally, backed by investors like Tim Draper (early investor for Tesla, Baidu, Skype etc.) and Creandum (early investor for Spotify).
+Now, I have come back to life with full passion and Instabridge has had more than 27 million downloads, and is backed by investors like Tim Draper (early investor for Tesla, Baidu, Skype etc.) and Creandum (early investor for Spotify).
 I still remain a shareholder of the company, but went on to pursue a consultant career to make more apps great in a new era that digital design has exploded.